kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ---

 There are three filesystems to create in this setup: boot, swap and the btrfs pool.
-First we will create the boot partition.
+First create the boot partition.

 If using a legacy BIOS motherboard, you can simply run `mkfs.ext3 /dev/sda3`.
 If you are on a computer with UEFI, you will need a EFI System Partition with a FAT32